-Flying non-precision approaches using the KLN 90B are not in themselves very difficult.
+Flying non-precision approaches using the KLN 900 are not in themselves very difficult.
 However, it is different than using traditional equipment such as VORs and NDBs.
-With this in mind, make sure that you practice with the KLN 90B in VFR weather with a check pilot before attempting to use the KLN 90B in actual IFR conditions.
+With this in mind, make sure that you practice with the KLN 900 in VFR weather with a check pilot before attempting to use the KLN 900 in actual IFR conditions.

-CAUTION: The KLN 90B obtains approach information from the database.
+CAUTION: The KLN 900 obtains approach information from the database.
 Therefore, it is extremely important that the database is current.
-The KLN 90B is approved for IFR non-precision approaches only when the database is current.
-If you attempt to select an approach when the database is out of date, you will be given the status-line message: "OUTDATED DB" in the bottom center portion of the screen as a reminder.
+The KLN 900 is approved for IFR non-precision approaches only when the database is current.
+If you attempt to select an approach when the database is out-of-date, you will be given the status-line message: "OUTDATED DB" in the bottom center portion of the screen as a reminder.

-The following sections assume that your KLN 90B is properly installed in the aircraft with all of the necessary accessories to fly non-precision approaches.
-In most cases this will mean that the aircraft has external switch/annunciators to arm the approach mode and to select the LEG or OBS modes.
-An external annunciator to indicate when a message is active and when waypoint sequencing is about to occur will also be installed.
+The following sections assume that your KLN 900 is properly installed in the aircraft with all of the necessary accessories to fly non-precision approaches.
+In most cases this will mean that the aircraft has external switch/annunciators to arm the approach mode and an external annunciator to indicate when a message is active and when waypoint sequencing is about to occur will also be installed.
 In some installations the aircraft will have a NAV/GPS switch to select which navigation source is displayed on the primary HSI or CDI.